tabletenniser/slack-mcp-server/README.md

 - `SLACK_BOT_TOKEN`: Slack Bot User OAuth Token
 - `SLACK_USER_TOKEN`: Slack User OAuth Token (required for some features like message search)
 - `SLACK_SAFE_SEARCH` (optional): When set to `true`, automatically excludes private channels, DMs, and group DMs from search results.
 This is enforced server-side and cannot be overridden by clients.
+- `USE_USER_TOKEN` (optional): When set to `true`, uses the user token for all operations instead of just search operations.
+This provides broader access but may have different rate limits.

 You can also create a `.env` file to set these environment variables: